Abilene hosts annual Big Country Veterans Day Parade

 “This is the best job in the world because I get to serve veterans.
 All those guys that came before me.
 All those guys that are coming after me.
 The ones that came before me were my heroes when I was a kid, and now I get to give back,” said Massey.

-Families in attendance, and even those who helped run the parade used this opportunity to emphasis the toll being a part of a military family has on everybody involved.
+Families in attendance and even those who helped run the parade used this opportunity to emphasize the toll being a part of a military family has on everybody involved.

 “My husband served in the Texas Army National Guard for over 23-years.
 I’m so proud of what he’s done for this country.
 I couldn’t be prouder.
 As a wife and also as an American,” said Taylor County Veterans Services’ Lisa Burns.